iterait/emloop/docs/advanced/config.rst

 =========

 The ``main_loop`` section is optional.
-Any parameter specified there is forwarded to the :py:class:`cxflow.MainLoop` constructor which takes the following arguments:
+Any parameter specified there is forwarded to the :py:class:`emloop.MainLoop` constructor which takes the following arguments:

-.. automethod:: cxflow.MainLoop.__init__
+.. automethod:: emloop.MainLoop.__init__

 .. code-block:: yaml
     :caption: main loop configuration